fork-archive-hub/surveo/client/README.md

    |-- layouts             # page layouts
    |   |-- layout_name     # group of components used to create specific layout
    |   |-- index.js        # exports of all created layouts
+   |-- pages               # pages used by the application
+   |-- providers           # providers used to provide data to the application
+   |   |-- index.js        # exports of all created providers
    |-- redux
    |   |-- middlewares     # middlewares used by the application
    |   |-- slices          # redux slices used by the application